guschiavon/gus-schiavon/_posts/2021-02-26-vanilla-js-gdpr-cookie-banner-no-jquery.md

 ### TL;DR

 The complete GDPR cookie banner & script can be found on [this pen](https://codepen.io/gschiavon/pen/wvoWZwB){: target="_blank" rel="noopener noreferrer"}.
 Adaptation might be needed to suit your design and data protection.
+The preferences are session-unique, meaning the cookie preferences are stored in the `sessionStorage` of the client and erased once the tab is closed.

 ### Overview